 Do you require help or support?

-To speak to someone about your gambling concerns read more below or call 1800 858 858 or for an instant online response, go to www.gamblinghelponline.org.au.
+If you are concerned about gambling for yourself or someone you know, read more below or call 1800 858 858 or for an instant online response, go to www.gamblershelp.com.au

-Gambler's Help is a free service for people who are affected by gambling.
+Gambler's Help is a free service for people who are affected by gambling, including friends, family and affected others.
 The services provided by Gambler's Help include:

 - Professional, confidential counselling for people who have been impacted by gambling

 - Counselling for the family and friends of people who have been impacted by gambling

 - Financial counselling can help by providing information, options and practical assistance to minimise the financial impacts from gambling

 - Community education to improve community awareness and knowledge about gambling, the potential risks and how to recognise risky gambling behaviour